telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/configure-reverse-proxy.md

 ## Create Certificates

-Use openssl to create Root CA, Server and Client certificates.
+For this example we use openssl to create self-signed Root CA, Server and Client certificates.
 You can use openssl from within Git Bash if you have Git for Windows installed.

+An alternative is to use your own thrusted certificates.

 ### Create CA Certificate